How To Get the Best Financing for Your New Vehicle

 6. Make a Larger Down Payment

 When you make a bigger down payment on a car loan, you reduce the amount you need to borrow from the get-go.
-A smaller car loan means lower monthly payments and even a better overall interest rate since you are borrowing less money and paying interest on a smaller car loan amount.
+A smaller car loan means lower monthly payments and better overall interest rates since you are borrowing less money.

-A bigger down payment may also demonstrate to the lender that you are a responsible borrower and could increase your chances of getting approved for a loan or receiving a lower interest rate.
+A bigger down payment may also demonstrate to the lender that you are a responsible borrower.
+It could increase your chances of getting approved for a loan or receiving a lower interest rate.
 Additionally, a larger down payment can also help you build equity in your vehicle more quickly.

 7. Read the Fine Print

 As with any contract, you should always be sure you understand all the terms and conditions before you sign.
-When reviewing the fine print of a car loan, look for the annual percentage rate (APR), the length of the loan, and how much your monthly payments will be.
+Double check the annual percentage rate (APR), the length of the loan, and how much your monthly payments will be.
 Don't forget about sales tax and any government incentives you may be eligible for!

 Be aware of fees and penalties and consider how each can impact your situation.
-For example, if your loan terms do not allow prepayment without a hefty fee, it may cost you more to pay off the loan early.
+For example, if your loan terms don't allow prepayment without a hefty fee, it may cost you more to pay off the loan early.
 Make sure to understand if the interest rate is fixed or variable and what happens if you miss a payment.
-Special attention should be paid to the loan terms on late payments, as well as any other terms and conditions that you should be mindful of in the future.
+Pay close attention to the loan terms on late payments and other terms/conditions that you might need to be aware of.

 8. Consider a Used Car